FStarLang/PoP-in-FStar/book/pulse/pulse_implication_and_forall.rst

 The introduction form requires proving that one holds ``v``, and that with ``v`` a ghost function can produce ``p x``, for any ``x``.

-Note, it's very common to have universal quantifiers and implications together, so the library also provides the following combined forms:
+Note, it's very common to have universal quantifiers and trades together, so the library also provides the following combined forms:

   .. code-block:: pulse